diyarkudrat/databricks_data_sharing_project/docs/step-1-databricks-setup.md

 3. If you see weather data results, you're all set!

 ### From Your Application:
-Once you implement the API routes in your Next.js app, you'll be able to:
+Once you implement the backend service and its REST API routes, and connect your Next.js frontend to it, you'll be able to:
-- Query the warehouse programmatically
+- Query the warehouse programmatically from the backend
-- Fetch results as JSON
+- Fetch results as JSON via the backend API
 - Display data in your frontend

 ## Next Steps

 Now that your Databricks workspace is configured:
-1. Proceed to implement the Next.js API routes (`/app/api/`)
+1. Scaffold the Next.js frontend in `webapp/` (see `step-2-next-js-app-setup.md`)
-2. Create the Databricks client library (`/lib/databricks/client.ts`)
+2. Implement the backend Databricks service in `backend/` (see `step-3-backend-service-setup.md`)
-3. Build frontend components to display query results
+3. Build frontend components to display query results from the backend API

 ## Troubleshooting